CoinRemitter/nodejs-api/README.md

 }
 ```
 ### Create Invoice
-you can create invoice using following method :
+You can create invoice using following method :
 ```
 param = {
     'amount':123,      //required.